-Person Responsible For Filing Return and Paying Tax
+Person Responsible for Filing Return and Paying Tax

-If Form CT-709 is required to be filed, the donor must file the return and pay the Connecticut gift tax reported to be due on the return.
+If Form CT-709 must be filed, the donor is responsible for filing Form CT-709 and paying the tax due.

-If a donor becomes legally incompetent or dies before filing the return, the donor's guardian, conservator, executor, or administrator must file the return.
-If there is no duly qualified executor or administrator, the donor's heirs, legatees, devisees, and distributees are liable for and required to pay the tax to the extent of the value of their inheritances, bequests, devises, or distributive shares of the donor's estate.
+If a donor becomes legally incompetent or dies before filing the return, the donor's guardian, conservator, executor, or administrator is responsible for filing the return.
+If there is no duly qualified executor or administrator, the donor's heirs, legatees, devisees, and distributees are required to pay the tax to the extent of the value of their inheritances, bequests, devises, or distributive shares of the donor's estate.

-If the gift tax is not paid when due, each donee is personally liable for the tax to the extent of the value of the gift to the donee.
+If the gift tax is not paid when due, each donee is personally liable for the tax to the extent of the value of the gift received.